 Best places to stay in Naples in Quartieri Spagnoli:

-5. Port of Naples, staying near ferries
+Port of Naples, where to stay in Naples near ferries

-Porto Napoli has a cruise terminal is known as Stazione Maritima.
+Porto Napoli is one of the largest ports in Italy and the Mediterranean.
 The ferries and hydrofoils to the Gulf of Naples (Ischia, Capri, and Procida), Sorrento Peninsula (Amalfi, Sorrento, Positano), Salerno, Sicily, Sardinia, and the Pontine Islands depart from the port area of Molo Beverello.

 You are also within walking distance to the historical churches, palaces, and famous attractions such as the San Carlo opera house, the Piazza del Plebiscito, the Castel Nuovo, Piazza del Municipio, and Neapolitan Quartieri Spagnoli.